 Day after tomorrow is Vinayaka Chaturthi a day when we worship with Gratitude the God that destroys obstacles,Lord Ganesha.
 He is always portrayed with a snake wrapped around His big belly riding on a rodent.
 It is rather intriguing that both these favourite creatures of Lord Ganesha visited my house during a span of a few … Continue reading A Snake that Ratted out on me.

 "How are you coping, Mohan?
-If I were in your situation, I would have committed suicide," a fair-weathered business friend told me when I was facing a double whammy in my professional life: an arrest warrant from a Mumbai lower court for three bounced cheques that my company had issued to a tyrannical creditor and … Continue reading Coffee to Coffin…a sad case of untreated major depression?
+If anyone else was in your situation, he or she would have committed suicide," a contrived business associate told me when I was facing a double whammy in my professional life: an arrest warrant from a Mumbai lower court for three bounced cheques that my company had issued to a … Continue reading Coffee to Coffin…a sad case of untreated major depression?

 As soon as I had landed at Bangalore airport, I called my wife, Mamatha.
 I'd been travelling for a week on business.
 I wanted to let her know that I was leaving for Mysore right away from the airport and would be seeing her in a few hours.
 Instead, she shocked me.
 "Hello, Mamatha," I … Continue reading Life is but a Weaving